shoejunk/obstacle-avoidance/README.md

 ## Getting Started

-This code was tested in Microsoft Visual Studio 2017 Community.
+This code was tested in Microsoft Visual Studio Community 2017.
 Open ObstacleAvoidance.sln and build with Obstacle Avoid Main as the startup project.
 It creates a Windows application.
 Double-click to create obstacles.
 Right-click and drag to resize obstacles.
 Left-click and drag to move any object.

 ## Points of Interest